 5 Max Planck Institute of Molecular Cell Biology and Genetics, 01307 Dresden, Germany

 Abstract | Microtubules are dynamically instable polar biopolymers switching between periods of polymerization and depolymerization.
 In presence of microtubule-crosslinking proteins, microtubules form overlaps and self-assemble reversibly into complex networks, such as the bipolar mitotic spindle.
 Differential regulation of microtubule stability in parallel and antiparallel overlaps is essential for the integrity of these networks.
 Microtubule crosslinkers of the Ase1/MAP65/Prc1 family associate with different affinities with parallel and antiparallel overlaps providing a platform for this differential regulation.
 How Ase1 regulates microtubule stability in parallel and antiparallel bundles is however unknown.
 Here, we show that Ase1 selectively promotes antiparallel microtubule overlap longevity, while retaining parallel microtubule overlaps and individual microtubules short-lived and dynamic.
 In antiparallel overlaps selectively, Ase1 hinders depolymerization and accelerates rescues, thus resulting in increased microtubule lifetimes.
 We observed Ase1 accumulating at the retreating ends of depolymerizing microtubules.
-Mathematical modelling suggests that such accumulation is sufficient to decelerate microtubule depolymerization.
+Mathematical modelling suggests that tubulin subunits are less likely to unbind from the tip when they are bound to Ase1 and this automatically leads to slower shrinkage speed and accumulation of Ase1 at the microtubule tip.
 We propose that differential regulation of microtubule dynamics by Ase1 contributes to mitotic spindle assembly by specifically stabilizing antiparallel overlaps in the midzone, compared to parallelly overlapping or isolated microtubules.